 Trailforks relies on the fact that there are thousands of people out there enjoying the sport every day, many of whom have a desire to share their experiences via GPS devices.
 So why not share them in a central location under a structure that makes every little individual contribution accumulate and add to the usefulness of an overall resource for the benefit of the entire mountain biking community.

 What is a crowd-sourced database?
-Trailforks is a site where users help grow and maintain the database by submitting new trails, updating existing trails & submitting reports on trails.
+Trailforks is a site where users help grow and maintain the database by submitting new trails, updating existing trails, submitting reports on trails and logging their rides.
 Users can also add photos & videos which are tagged to trails found on the website.
 How is it controlled?
-Users also help moderate the site by voting to approve or deny new trails and report bad data.
-If a trail is submitted with the wrong name and other users don’t approve it then it won’t appear on the website.
+Users also help moderate the site by voting or reporting content.
+But our prefered situation is to have local admins from the local trail association manage the content in their region.
+They know their trails the best and the intricacies of their local trail politics and relationship with land managers.
+Trailforks is largly built as a tool to assist these local trail associations which in turn creates good data for the everyday rider.

 Trailforks is a unique mix between a crowd-sourced and moderated site, built from the start with local trail associations & clubs in mind.
 Offering unique features and tools to help promote local clubs, business and trail supporters.
 Promoting clubs on trail and area pages, encouraging users to join or donate.
 We also promote local products like physical maps and guidebooks.

-Trailforks provides a huge array of features and has access to a massive amount of data from Pinkbike.
+Trailforks provides a huge array of features and has access to a large amount of data & users from Pinkbike.

 The organization of trails also differs on Trailforks, most trails are grouped into "riding areas" or "trail networks" which we believe is the most logical.